-The Caranday Palm Tree, scientific name Copernicia alba or Trithrinax campestris, is not well known in cultivation and is considered rare.
+The Caranday Palm Tree, scientific name Copernicia alba, is not well known in cultivation and is considered rare.
 It is a cold hardy palm that is perfect for landscapes in USDA zones 9-11.

 Caranday Palm Tree Profile

-Origin: It is native to the humid parts of the Gran Chaco eco-region in Bolivia, Paraguay, Brazil and Argentina.|
+|Origin:||Native to the humid parts of the Gran Chaco eco-region in Bolivia, Paraguay, Brazil and Argentina.|

 The Caranday Palm has single, gray, very hard trunk around 7-10 inches in diameter.
 Younger palm trees retain spiny old leaf bases that eventually fall off as the tree matures.
 Trunk is gray and has cylindrical shape.

 Palmate, or fan shaped, leaves grow from the top of the trunk and are 2ft long.
 The attractive leaves are round, held by very rigid and spiny petioles, and range in color from light green to silver to light blue.

 In the summer, flowers are followed by berry looking yellow fruits that turn black when ripe.
 Fruits are around 1 inch wide with a single oval seed inside.
 They are edible, juicy and succulent, have a sweet taste, that is followed by an astringent taste that is hard to get rid off.

-Growth Rate: Slow.
 Copernicia alba is a slow growing palm can get up to 40 ft tall and 10-15 ft wide.
 In the wild the Caranday Palm is known to reach 60-70 ft, but in cultivation usually doesn’t grow taller than 30-40ft.

-Maintenance: Easy.
-The Caranday Palm Tree is easy to grow and maintain.
+Generally healthy palm but can occasionally have potassium deficiency.
 To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.